sultanyaril/ml_projects/README.md

 It took time to finish it, but I memorized concepts we met on the lectures and done a great job.
 After finishing assignment, I wanted to compare my work to the results of other students and find out that there was a little done dilligently: some of the had errors as value function being more than 1 (while it cannot be more than reward), too big MSE, not checking behavior of TD function on lambda = 1, etc. I believe my results are correct.
 However, I have to admit that copied answers to the last 5 open questions from [here](https://github.com/kvfrans/Easy21-RL) 🙈.
 Other parts are done by me and sometimes code is too sloppy, lacks routine and readability, but the most important thing is results - pictures.

 Now, I unlocked next lectures for me, and will spend time to watch them parallel to my study at University.
 Also, attached notes of the lectures.

+## - March 30, 2023

+Took some time to complete the course because of university.
+Managed to complete all lectures and write the final paper, scored 28/40 what is not bad for a person who wasn't preparing (but used notes when writing).
+Now, I want to try to apply this knowledge in creating some reinforcement learning model of soccer.
+Hope, it will work.
+Hope, it will not take half a year.